cosmos/sdk-tutorials/tutorials/understanding-group/index.md

 }
 ```

-This proposal, if pass, will send 100 stake to cosmos1zyzu35rmctfd2fqnnytthheugqs96qxsne67ad to pay the bills.
+This proposal, if passed, will send 100 `stake` to `cosmos1zyzu35rmctfd2fqnnytthheugqs96qxsne67ad` to pay the bills.
 The tokens will be sent from the decision policy address.

 ::: tip